-1. The tube between the hydrogen pressure regulator and the fuel cell gas input is required to be less than 30cm.
+- 1. The tube between the hydrogen pressure regulator and the fuel cell gas input is required to be less than 30cm.
 The inner diameter of the hydrogen supply tube is required to be more than 3mm.
-The input pressure to the stack is required to be 0.45-0.55Bar.

-2. Disconnect the hydrogen tube from the hydrogen inlets immediately after the fuel cell stack is shut down.
-Since hydrogen gas can leak into the fuel cell and destroy the stack.

-3. The stack must be standing on the clear plastic feet.

-4. Make sure the dry Hydrogen gas to be used must be ≥99.995% purity.

-5. Make sure you have purged the water out of the stack as much as possible if you injected water into the stack.
-Using the fuel cell stack with too much water inside can irreparably damage it!

-- 6. Do not vibrate the stack when it is in operation. - 7.
+The input pressure to the stack is required to be 0.45-0.55Bar. - 2.
+Disconnect the hydrogen tube from the hydrogen inlets immediately after the fuel cell stack is shut down.
+Since hydrogen gas can leak into the fuel cell and destroy the stack. - 3.
+The stack must be standing on the clear plastic feet. - 4.
+Make sure the dry Hydrogen gas to be used must be ≥99.995% purity. - 5.
+Make sure you have purged the water out of the stack as much as possible if you injected water into the stack.
+Using the fuel cell stack with too much water inside can irreparably damage it! - 6.
+Do not vibrate the stack when it is in operation. - 7.
 Keep the stack in ventilation when it is in operation. - 8.
-The external power voltage is required to be 12-14V.

-9. Keep the SCU always on.
-Only when it causes your load operating in difficulty, turn off the SCU.

-10. The tube between stack output and purging valve is required to be less than 20cm.
+The external power voltage is required to be 24V(±1V). - 9.
+Keep the SCU always on.
+Only when it causes your load operating in difficulty, turn off the SCU. - 10.
+The tube between stack output and purging valve is required to be less than 20cm.
 The tube connected to the purging valve output is required to be less than 30cm.
-The inner diameter of the tube is required to be more than 2mm.
+The inner diameter of the tube is required to be more than 3mm.

-Connect the connectors of the controller and the stack (1A, 1B), to get the blower, the temperature sensor, the hydrogen supply valve and the purge valve under control.
-The finished connection is shown in 1C.
+Connect the connectors of the controller to the stack (1A), the temperature sensor, the hydrogen supply valve and the purge valve under control.
+The finished connection is shown in 1B.
+Connect the stack blower power cable to the controller blower power cable (see picture 1C).
+Connect the stack blower signal cable to the controller blower signal cable (see picture 1D & 1E).